frankyeh/Brain-Data/hcp_template.md

 # dHCP Neonate Fiber Template

 > License: [dHCP data sharing agreement](http://www.developingconnectome.org/open-access-dhcp-data-terms-of-use-version-4-0_2019-05-23/).
 The source of the data are from the [3rd release](https://biomedia.github.io/dHCP-release-notes/index.html).
-Users using the files should follow agreement and [cite/acknowledge the source](https://biomedia.github.io/dHCP-release-notes/cite.html).
+Users using the files should follow the agreement and [cite/acknowledge the source](https://biomedia.github.io/dHCP-release-notes/cite.html).

 The [dHCP study](https://www.humanconnectome.org/study/lifespan-developing-human-connectome-project) planned to enroll 1500 Subjects at age 20-44 weeks post-conception.
 The purpose is to link together imaging, clinical, behavioral, and genetic information.